linawarntoft/bachelor-project2019/README.md

 Remember to compile after every change to `input.txt`.

 ### StarCluster2
-The nummerical method is built upon the one used in *StarCluster1* and was based on Gieles et al. [2014].
+The numerical method is built upon the one used in *StarCluster1* and was based on Gieles et al. [2014].
 For using the code:

 Follow the same steps as presented for *StarCluster1*.
 Note that there are more parameters needed in `input.txt` for this version.

 ### StarCluster3
-The nummerical method used for *StarCluster3* is the same as *StarCluster2*.
+The numerical method used for *StarCluster3* is the same as *StarCluster2*.
 The difference here is that we are now considering potentially escaping stars as different bodies in our simulation.
 They are created using the object `PotEsc`.
 For using this code:

 Follow the same steps as presented for *StarCluster2*.
 Note that there are more parameters needed in `input.txt` for this version.
 You may also choose to not enter any initial coordinates and velocities in the input-file.